omerkadh/omerkadh.github.io/README.md

 ## Purpose

-In this README you will learn how to host and format an online resume using: Markdown, a text editor of your choice, GitHub, GitHub Pages, and (minimally) Jekyll.
-You will learn how this process relates to general principles of modern technical writing from Andrew Etter's book Modern Technical Writing.
+In this README you will learn how to host and format an _online_ resume using: [Markdown](https://www.markdownguide.org/getting-started/), a [text editor](https://code.visualstudio.com/), [GitHub](https://github.com/), [GitHub Pages](https://pages.github.com/), and (minimally) [Jekyll](https://jekyllrb.com/docs/).
+As a beginner, You will learn a little bit about these tools and how this process relates to the important principles of modern technical writing outlined in Andrew Etter's book, "_Modern Technical Writing_".

 ## Contents